-SECTION 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as amended, require that VCU provides "academic adjustments " or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
+SECTION 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 as amended require that VCU provides "academic adjustments" or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
 To receive accommodations, students must request them by contacting the Disability Support Services Office on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
-More information is available at the Disability Support Services webpage: http://www.students.vcu.edu/dss/ ; or the Division for Academic Success webpage at www.specialservices.vcu.edu/disabilityss.
+More information is available at Disability Support Services or the Division for Academic Success.

-If you have a disability that requires an academic accommodation, please schedule a meeting with me at your earliest convenience.
-Additionally, if your coursework requires you to work in a lab environment, you should advise your instructor or a department chairperson of any concerns you may have regarding safety issues related to your disability.
-This statement applies not only to this course but also to every other course in this university.
+Any student who has a disability that requires an academic accommodation should schedule a meeting with the instructor at the student's earliest convenience.
+Additionally, if coursework requires the student to work in a lab environment, the student should advise the instructor or a department chairperson of any concerns that the student may have regarding safety issues related to a disability.
+Students should follow this procedure for all courses in the academic semester.

 Statement on Military Short-Term Training or Deployment

 If military students receive orders for short-term training or deployment, they should inform and present their orders to Military Student Services and to their professor(s).
-For further information on policies and procedures contact Military Services at 828-5993 or access the corresponding policies at http://www.pubapps.vcu.edu/bulletins/about/?Default.aspx?uid=10096&iid=30704 and http://www.pubapps.vcu.edu/BULLETINS/undergraduate/?uid=10096&iid=30773.
+For further information on policies and procedures contact Military Services at 828-5993 or access the corresponding policies.

 Excused Absences for Students Representing the University

 Students who represent the university (athletes and others) do not choose their schedules.
 Student athletes are required to attend games and/or meets.
 All student athletes should provide their schedule to the instructor at the beginning of the semester.
-The Intercollegiate Athletic Council (IAC) strongly encourages faculty to treat missed classes or exams (because of a scheduling conflict) as excused absences and urges faculty to work with the students to make up the work or exam.
+The Intercollegiate Athletic Council strongly encourages faculty to treat missed classes or exams (because of a scheduling conflict) as excused absences and urges faculty to work with the students to make up the work or exam.

 Campus Emergency information